 To try and fit that creating force into the Bible narrative is, to say the very least, confining the nature of that force.
 The church throughout history has faced the problem of reconciling the Bible with the teaching that there is only one God, since the God written about in the Bible does not meet the criteria of the Omni everything God.
 Conversely, the Omni everything Akashic Field cannot be made to fit into what the Bible says about Jehovah.

-Earlier I wrote that the Bible is not without what seem to be contradictions.
-The following is another example of this.
+I’ve written before that the Bible is not without what seem to be contradictions.
+The following an example of this.
 On the one hand, we have verses such as, No one has ever seen God (John 1:18).
 Not that anyone has seen the Father (John 6:46).
 You cannot see my face, for no man can see my face and live (Ex.
 33:20).
 He (Christ) is the image of the invisible God (Col. 1:5).

 On the other hand we have verses such as, I saw the Lord sitting upon a throne (Is.
 6:1).
 After this I looked, a throne stood in heaven, with one seated on the throne, and he who sat there appeared like a jasper (Rev. 4:2-3).